bolongpa/Covid_Visualization/presentations/final/TRANSCRIPT.md

 - Users can easily explore the unemployment rate, market trends of the labor force and the jobs market datasets with a single click and find patterns, relations between these entities.
 - By showing different views at once, it is more informative and exploratory in nature to the user.
 - For example, if the user hovers a bar for the year 2020, the corresponding information is shown in the map below.
+- By hovering over the us state map, the increased COVID-19 confirmed cases will be shown.
+- In case of line chart if a user clicks on a particular state, the trend of the newly COVID-19 confirmed cases, the unemployment rate starting from Jan.
+2019 till Aug.
+2020 of a particular state will show in the line chart.
+- We used lollipop because we need to show the unemployment rate change together with the number of increased confirmed cases in a plot while the unemployment rate change could be negative.
+Additionally, by using a lollipop chart we can let the color of the lollipop candy indicate the (+/-) of the unemployment rate change, the color scale is the same as the map, so user won’t be confused.
+Moreover, Layout of the lollipop is sorted based on the unemployment rate change.

 Additionally, we tried to answer following questions based on our visualizations:
 - Is there a significant relationship between COVID-19 confirmed cases and the unemployment rate?